Geeksfino/finclip-chatkit/docs/guides/developer-guide.md

 - UI binding capability

 **When to create?** When the user explicitly requests it (tap button, select from list), NOT during app initialization.

+**How to show?** Use `ChatKitConversationViewController` - a ready-made component that handles all UI automatically.

 ---